raspberrypilearning/experimentai-project1/en/step_3.md

 <span style="color: #0faeb0">Speechiness:</span> detects the presence of spoken words in a track.
 The more exclusively speech-like the recording (e.g. talk show, audio book, poetry), the closer to 1.0 the speechiness value.

 Every time you listen to music on the service, the app takes note of how often you listen to each song and (if you rate music you listen to) how much you like it.
-Once the application has a certain amount of data about your choices, the model compares that data to all the songs in the database and predicts things that are similar to your tastes that you will probably also like.
+Once the application has a certain amount of data about your choices, the model compares that data to all the songs in the database and <b>predicts</b> things that are similar to your tastes that you will probably <b>also</b> like.

 </p>

+It would be very difficult to make a series of rules to decide what music you might like in this way, and impossible to do it for all the users on the service.
+But with machine learning, it is possible to create a **classification predictive model** that can process user data and give us recommendations.
+Once the model has enough data on a single user’s choices, it can **predict** other things that fit the pattern of things that user may like.

+**Recommendation algorithms** like this are incredibly popular among all kinds of companies for advertising and content streaming, but can you think of any other places you might see this kind of machine learning application suggesting things to you in your daily life?